Nature For Justice

 We have signed a major program agreement to work in five African countries (Kenya, Zambia, Botswana, South Africa, and Ghana).
 Our ambition is to establish 30 community-based carbon projects.

 The first of the Africa Program projects has kicked off in the Togo Range, Ghana, with our local partner, Nature Conservation Research Center.

 N4J is supporting Fundación Los Aliados in its work with marginalized communities affected by the climate crisis in a critically important region of the Andean-Amazon slope.
-We will support and train community-based agriculture extension personnel to promote improved farmer income via crop diversification and other activities.
+We will help train agriculture extension personnel to promote improved farmer income via crop diversification and other activities.

-N4J Catalyst, our sister public benefit corporation that is majority-owned by Nature For Justice, has 4 consulting projects and is contributing unrestricted revenues to the non-profit side of our work.
+N4J Catalyst, our sister public benefit corporation that is majority-owned by Nature For Justice, has four consulting projects and is contributing unrestricted revenues to the non-profit side of our work.